aethelz/react-dynamic-search/README.md

 Partial offline mode and reliable image caching are implemented via CRA's Service Worker with [tweaks](https://create-react-app.dev/docs/making-a-progressive-web-app/#customization) to support external images.
 This app won't work completely offline due to chunk with JSON data being bigger than CRA's hardwired [cachable size limit](https://github.com/cra-template/pwa/issues/13), but it will keep working offline if chunk was already loaded.

+## Possible Improvements
+Most problems in this app come from using huge static JSON database instead of a paginated backend endpoint.
+It might also be possible to split JSON into chunks (for example, by first letter in an item title).
+Another good idea would be to use something like [react-window](https://github.com/bvaughn/react-window) to limit render work.

 ## Available Scripts

 This is a [CRA](https://create-react-app.dev/) project.
 In the project directory, you can run: